A History of the Adventurists

 2006 – Rickshaw Run

 From a drawing on a napkin back in 2005 came the Rickshaw Run.
 After not a great deal of testing the website was launched to much fanfare and it sold out right away.
-Tom had made up a price of £97 per team (on the grounds it sounded less than £100 and not stopping to check that it would cost many times that to run) and then forgot to charge over half of them.
+Tom had made up a price of £97 per team on the grounds it sounded less than £100.
+He did not think to check whether it would cost many times that to run.
+Which it did.
+And then he forgot to charge over half of the teams taking part.
 Business genius.

 Everyone we spoke to told us it was both too dangerous and impossible.
-So we ignored them and in the process, half the teams quit and stormed out of a meeting in outrage.
+So we ignored them.
+Half the teams quit and stormed out of a meeting in outrage.
 Wimps.

-It turned out to be one of the greatest adventures on Earth with thousands of people wobbling across the sub-continent.
+It turned out to be one of the greatest adventures on Earth.
+It’s still going strong today with multiple un-routes on offer.
+Thousands of people have now wobbled across the sub-continent in a glorified lawnmower.
 It spawned cousins in South East Asia and Sri Lanka.
 And there are more cousins to come…

 2004 – Mongol Rally